 1.99ms measured latency.
 This is not a theoretical number or a marketing claim.
 It is the actual measured round-trip time from FXVPS London to Pepperstone’s trading servers.
 We publish this data transparently because we know Pepperstone traders make decisions based on numbers, not promises.

 Multi-broker capability.
 Many Pepperstone traders also run accounts with prop firms or other brokers.
 From your single FXVPS in London, you can simultaneously connect to Pepperstone, FTMO, IC Markets, and dozens of other brokers with servers in or near LD4.
 One VPS, multiple brokers, all with low latency.
+See our guide on running multiple MT4/MT5 terminals to set this up.

 No overselling.
 Generic cloud VPS providers pack hundreds of users onto the same physical hardware and call it “2 vCPUs.”
 When the machine is busy, your 2 vCPUs might perform like 0.5 CPUs.
 FXVPS does not oversell — the resources allocated to your plan are yours.